Accessing Part D Prescription Medications

 In accordance with the CMS, 42 CFR 423.120(c)(6), Health Net providers who prescribe Part D medications for Medicare members must be enrolled in Medicare in an approved status, or have a valid opt-out affidavit on file, for medications they prescribe to be covered under Part D. Refer to the CMS website to view the Part D Prescriber Enrollment Fact Sheet

-Providers who are currently enrolled in Medicare in an approved status, or have a valid opt-out affidavit on file, should confirm their revalidation status due date on the CMS website at https://data.cms.gov/revalidation as soon as possible to avoid a lapse in their Medicare status.
+Providers who are currently enrolled in Medicare in an approved status, or have a valid opt-out affidavit on file, should confirm their revalidation status due date on CMS at as soon as possible to avoid a lapse in their Medicare status.
 The list provides expiration dates up to six months.

 Part D Prior Authorization Coverage Determination Requests